Pons scores 17 as No. 18 Tennessee beats No. 15 Kansas 80-61

 BRAGGING RIGHTS

-Tennessee coach Rick Barnes now has 721 career victories.
-He came into this game as the seventh-winningest active coach in Division I, just ahead of Bill Self with 719.
+Barnes now has 721 career victories.
+He came into this game as the seventh-winningest active coach in Division I, just ahead of Self with 719.
 Barnes also notched his eighth head-to-head win over Self, most of any coach.
 Tom Izzo of Michigan State has seven wins over Self.

 UP NEXT